 - Tears, tantrums and tiredness.
 Any transition period in a child’s life can completely turn their world upside down.
 Starting pre-school is a huge change for them and opens up a whole new range of emotions that they’ve got to try and deal with.
 We talk very openly and often about feelings, and this is something you can try at home too.
 'How will I cope with my child's first day?'
 '10 Things to say instead of Stop Crying!'

 - A room ‘base’ for your child.
 We have 4 team rooms; Bluebell, Poppy, Fern and Sunflower, and your child will be based in the room that their Keyperson is in.
-They store their belongings in there, have registration and a little circle time but other than that they are free to explore the whole setting.
+They store their belongings in there, have a little mindfulness time at the start of each session, return there for lunch with their keyperson, but other than that they are free to explore the whole setting.

-- The occasional moments of chaos, sometimes at seeing in / out times.
-As much as we try to discourage parents coming in at that busy time because of the children’s safety, of course it still happens, which can cause some disruption.
+- The occasional moments of organised chaos, sometimes at seeing in / out times.
 If your child dislikes the busy time, please feel free to drop them in a few minutes later, or collect slightly earlier.

 - Support with your child’s toileting if needed.
 We’ll happily do all we can to help you through the tough stage of ‘potty training’, and from then on we will always encourage children to use the toilet independently (and wash their hands), as they will have to at school.

 - Excellent first aid.
 We are a Millie’s Mark nursery which means we have been nationally recognised for going over and above our requirements in this area.
 All staff receive 12 hour paediatric first aid training as standard.